 But, if you choose the Medify Air MA-15, you will get a lifetime warranty.
 Pretty awesome, right?

-To be able to have a lifetime warranty, you will have to subscribe to a filter replacement plan, on Medify’s website.
-This subscription means you will have to follow up the filter replacement instructions every four months, which is quite conditional if you ask me.
-Personally, I don’t like to be forced into something, once I voluntarily purchase the product.
+To be able to have a lifetime warranty, you will have to subscribe to a filter replacement plan on Medify’s website.
+This subscription means you will have to follow up on the filter replacement instructions every four months, which is quite conditional if you ask me.
+Personally, I don’t like to be forced into something once I voluntarily purchase the product.
 I am not sure if I would agree to this kind of plan.